booka66/pterm/README.md

 ## How It Works

-Unlike traditional terminal plugins that create multiple floating windows or splits, pterm maintains exactly one terminal tab.
-When you request a new terminal (via any of the predefined commands), it closes the existing terminal tab and creates a fresh one.
+Unlike traditional terminal plugins that create multiple floating windows or splits, pterm maintains exactly one terminal tab that connects to different tmux sessions based on the context:

-This approach eliminates terminal clutter while providing quick access to common development tasks through the predefined terminal shortcuts.
+- **Single Terminal Tab**: Only one terminal tab exists, preventing tab clutter
+- **Multiple Tmux Sessions**: Each terminal type (git, dev, test, claude) connects to its own persistent tmux session
+- **Session Switching**: The same terminal tab seamlessly switches between different tmux sessions
+- **Session Persistence**: Tmux sessions persist even when the terminal tab is closed, allowing you to resume work

+This approach works similar to how Neogit manages its interface - one dedicated tab that can show different contexts while maintaining state in the background.